Spur Cell Anemia

 Prognosis

-The prognosis of spur cell hemolytic anemia in advanced liver disease is poor, because, frequently, the condition precedes death by a few weeks to months.
+Spur cell hemolytic anemia in advanced liver disease indicates a poor prognosis; frequently, the condition precedes death by a few weeks to months.[21]
 Most patients die of gastrointestinal bleeding, hepatic encephalopathy, or sepsis.

 Patients with abetalipoproteinemia develop functional deterioration early in life and do not survive beyond the third decade.